WuTheFWasThat/portponky-recursed/README.md

 for paradox room:
-  have to lose track of green room then make paradox again to get back into it
+  have to lose track of green room then make paradox again to get back into it ah - is_this_easy_mode does something similar with jar

+have to exit from room carrying itself not sure how to make this true.. perhaps no way to get it back to where it was

 for fan room: